 In our video below you will see exactly what we do day by day over a 4 day week on dedicated to Phonics learning.
 Our methods and techniques and tried and tested in primary schools – pretty much how I used to teach as a year 1 teacher!

 Phase 3 Sound Mat by Twinkl – can be downloaded for FREE here.

 Mrs Pryce’s Funny Phonics Powerpoints can be found FREE on the TES website here.

 Phase 3 Roll and Read mats by Twinkl – can be found here.

 Phonics reading books (Biff and Chip series) can be bought here at a decent price

-**Sign up to our newsletter to receive another fab free printable – Your own phase 3 Phonics planning aid including which words to teach with each sound in Phase 3 + captions/sentences for children to practise writing.**
+You can now download the Phase 3 phonics planning resource including which words to teach with each sound in Phase 3 + captions/sentences for children to practise writing.